 Deciding whether or not to participate in a urology clinical trial is a very important choice that should be carefully considered and thoroughly discussed between a patient and his or her doctor.

-- Male or female age 40 years or more
+- Male or female patients 18 years of age or older

 Bioness StimRouter study – overactive bladder (OAB)The purpose of this study is to assess the safety and efficacy of the StimRouter stimulation therapy in improving overactive bladder (OAB) symptoms when targeting the posterior tibial nerve.